aadityagi84/Backend-startup/HTTP_HEADERS/README.md

 Caching: Headers like Cache-Control and Expires are used to manage caching strategies.
 Security: Headers like Strict-Transport-Security and Content-Security-Policy help enforce security policies and prevent attacks like XSS (Cross-Site Scripting).</p>
 ====
+now start reading about status code  in details